THE MILLER THEATER FREQUENTLY ASKED QUESTIONS

-A. The Miller will serve the people of Augusta and surrounding areas.
-The Miller will not only be home to Augusta’s Symphony, but also a venue for multiple performing arts and education activities.
-The Miller will welcome local performing arts groups to its stage as well as top-ranked national and regional performers.
-The Music Institute will be home for diverse educational programs serving schools, students, adults and children from throughout the region.
+A. First and foremost, the Miller will serve the people of Augusta and the surrounding areas.
+In terms of performing groups to utilize the theater, the Miller will not only be home to Augusta’s symphony, but also a venue for other commercial and non-profit organizations.
+The Miller will welcome local arts groups to its stage as well as many top-ranked national or regional performers.

-Q. What changes will be necessary for the Miller Theater to be a multi-use performing hall?
+Q. What renovated changes will be necessary for the Miller Theater to be a multi-use performing hall?

-A. The Miller Theater was constructed primarily as a movie and vaudeville house with unparalleled acoustical qualities.
-The theater has a traditional proscenium stage, which will be enlarged – making it wider and deeper in order to accommodate a variety of artistic presentations.
-All interior furnishings and fixtures will be new.
-Unique artistic features original to the building will be restored where possible, including wall murals, inlays, fountains, and more.
+A. The Miller Theater was constructed primarily as a movie and vaudeville house.
+The theater has a traditional proscenium stage, but the stage itself is too shallow for many contemporary performances.
+The stage will need to be enlarged – making it wider and deeper, in order to accommodate a variety of artistic presentations.
+In order to maintain sightlines from the upper seats, a portion of the existing balcony will also need to be removed.

 Q. Is the Miller structure in good shape?

 A. Yes.
-The Miller property was designed by famed theater architect Roy Benjamin in 1938 in conjunction with the best sound engineers in the country.
+The Miller property was designed by theater architect Roy Benjamin in 1938.
 The structure consists primarily of concrete and heavy gauge steel reinforcements.
 Some of the supporting beams in the theater were the largest ever shipped by rail in the state of Georgia.
-The building has remained unoccupied for thirty years and shows natural signs of aging, but most all are cosmetic not structural.
-The Art Moderne architectural style of the building, unique in Augusta, is well-preserved.
+The building has remained unoccupied for thirty years and shows some natural signs of aging, but most all are cosmetic not structural.

 Q. Is the Miller worth the price of renovation?

 A. The costs of renovating the Miller Theater will be a fraction of the cost of a comparable new facility and there’s great value in reanimating a historical building in Augusta’s downtown.